Few things in life are as amazing as snowboarding. However, I recently discovered a way to make solo-riding even better… listening to music.

 No, not really.
 However, I’d argue that experienced riders are already much more aware of their surroundings, even with their hearing impaired.

-It’s probably true that there are a load of snowboarders out there on the mountain, riding with music playing loud, and they’re more aware than the average slope user.
+There are probably snowboarders out there right now on the mountain, riding with music playing loud, and they’re still more aware than the average slope user.
 Safer to those around them.
 More considerate.
 More aware.

 However, there will also be riders out there who shouldn’t really be listening to music.